mAbduqayum/python-workbook/100_conditionals/132_chemical_phase_transition/chemical_phase_transition.md

 - Input should be case-insensitive (handle "SOLID", "Liquid", "GAS", etc.)
 - Valid phases are: solid, liquid, gas, plasma
 - If the initial and final phases are the same, display `No transition`
-- If either phase is invalid, display `Invalid phase`
 - If the transition is not physically possible (e.g., solid to plasma), display `Cannot transition directly`
 - Only the following transitions are possible:
     - Solid ↔ Liquid (melting/freezing)